expo/expo/docs/pages/introduction/faq.md

 Expo eject was replaced by the popular [`npx expo prebuild`](/workflow/prebuild) command which continuously generates native projects for you based on the libraries in your project and the Expo config (**app.json**).
 Learn more in the [Expo Prebuild documentation](/workflow/prebuild).

-Unlike `expo eject` library authors can configure their libraries to work with Expo Prebuild by creating a [config plugin](/guides/config-plugins).
+Unlike the `expo eject` library, authors can configure their libraries to work with Expo Prebuild by creating a [config plugin](/guides/config-plugins).
 This means you can use any library with Expo Prebuild.
 You can also use any custom native code with Expo Prebuild by creating a [development build](/development/introduction).

 </Collapsible>